 Understanding an Unweighted GPA

 A standard GPA scale goes up to 4.0 on an unweighted scale.
 Assuming that each one of your tests or assignments is scored out of 100 percent, it's easy to determine what a student's score is in each class, and ultimately how this will lead to their total GPA.
-Of course, there are other factors that come into play when calculating a student's GPA in an individual class, for instance, some assignments or tests are worth a bigger percentage of your grade than others.
+Of course, there are other factors that come into play when calculating a student's GPA in an individual class, for instance, some assignments or tests are worth a bigger percentage of your letter grade than others.

 Your teacher will take all of these factors into account to determine your final grade for the course, which will be added up with the grades from your other courses to determine your weighted GPA.
 Since a weighted GPA scale goes from 0.0 to 4.0, simple conversion charts can be used to determine your grade, as well as simple calculations.

-For example, if a student has an A in his or her English class, which is more or less a score of 93 and up, that means that on a weighted scale, this student has a 4.0.
+For example, if a student has an A in his or her English class, which is more or less a score of 93 and up, that means that on a weighted scale, this student has an average gpa of 4.0.
 If they've done that well in their other classes, then their total unweighted GPA will also be a 4.0.
 Similarly, a student that has an overall score that falls under 60 will have 0.0 unweighted GPA, though, usually, the only way to get that is if you've failed every single assignment in all of your classes.
 Therefore, an unweighted GPA can essentially be seen as a "raw score."

 Understanding a Weighted GPA